MuhammadRafeh/react-native-hide-keyboard/README.md

 # react-native-hide-keyboard

-A React Native hide keyboard module is for hiding and showing the keyboard without blurring the textInput component
+A React Native hide keyboard module is for hiding and showing the keyboard without blurring TextInput component.

 ## Installation